Tax and Compliance 24 min

 You can build owned legal entities in each new country and invest heavily in setting up your global payroll and tax compliance.
 If you plan to hire a few dozen employees and make a significant investment in that country’s market, opening your own entity might make sense.

-However, you can also set up global payroll in a way that saves you time, money, and growing pains, allowing you to begin onboarding new employees in minutes instead of months.
+However, you can also set up global payroll in a way that saves you time, money, and growing pains.
+That will let you start onboarding new employees in minutes instead of months.

 Connect with a partner who already has legal entities and experts established across the globe.